Consumer Medicine Information

 How to take it

-Swallow the tablets whole, with half a glass of water or other liquid e.g. fruit juice, milk.
-Do not halve, chew or crush
+Swallow the tablets whole with water.
+Do not halve, chew or crush the tablets.

 How long to take it for